takenet/blip-toolkit/docs/src/pages/components/Button.md

 <h3>Flat</h3>

-The variation **bp-btn--flat** has a transparent background and an opaque border.
+The variation **bp-btn--flat** has a transparent background and a solid border.
 Usually, its text and border have the same color and they darken on hover.

 ```flat.html
 <table>